ExposureNotification/website/content/about.md

 If you want to  see the history and the progress feel free to view our [google doc](https://docs.google.com/document/d/105zuL8z_KGEp7nwLk6WBJGvKaQ4I14PF3Kq0qpnUYis/edit?usp=sharing) where the editing occured.

-A big shoutout and thanks to [Aaron Salmon](https://www.linkedin.com/in/aaronsalmon/) for the design and IA work that helps this site make sense.
+A big shoutout and thanks to [Aaron Salmon](https://www.linkedin.com/in/aaronsalmon/) for the design and IA work.

 ---
 ## Signatories of the Individual Data Rights for {{< dcta expand="True">}}